Assessing Children with Special Needs in Emergency Response (ER) Investigations

 0070-516.10, Assessing a Child’s Development and Referring to a Regional Center

-0070-516.15, Screening and Assessing Children for Mental Health Services and Referral to the Coordinated Services Action Team (CSAT)
+0070-516.15, Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 0070-548.10, Investigation, Disposition and Closure of Emergency Response Referrals